CodeTwo Signatures Web Add-in for Outlook - centralized deployment

 While the centralized deployment works for most of the group types available in Microsoft 365, it does not support nested groups or groups that have parent groups (non-top-level groups).

-1. Click Next twice and then click Finish deployment.
+1. Once you're back on the Integrated apps page, click Next and then click Finish deployment.

-2. Once the deployment is completed, click Done to close the pane.
+2. After the deployment is completed, click Done to close the pane.

 It usually takes up to 6 hours for the add-in to appear and work correctly in Outlook.
 However, the deployment can take up to 72 hours to complete, depending on the size of your organization.

-You will now see the Web Add-in (CodeTwo for Outlook) on the Integrated apps page (Fig. 3.).
+You will now see the add-in (CodeTwo Signatures Add-in for Outlook) on the Integrated apps page (Fig. 3.).
 If you click it, the details pane opens on the right.
 From here, you can use the provided links to manage the add-in's users, update the add-in, as well as remove the add-in from your Microsoft 365 tenant.

-The Web Add-in listed on the Integrated apps page.
+The CodeTwo Outlook Add-in listed on the Integrated apps page.

 Fig. 3.
-The Web Add-in listed on the Integrated apps page.
+The CodeTwo Outlook Add-in listed on the Integrated apps page.

 Now you need to create an email signature and assign users who should get it.
-To do so, create and configure a signature rule by following this guide.
+To do this, create and configure a signature rule by following this guide

 Important

-If your company uses an endpoint manager or a firewall, be sure to whitelist CodeTwo Signatures Web Add-in for Outlook endpoints.
-Otherwise, the Web Add-in will not work.
+If your company uses an endpoint manager or a firewall, be sure to whitelist CodeTwo Signatures Add-in for Outlook endpoints.
+Otherwise, the add-in will not work.
 If you've already whitelisted the necessary endpoints or intend to do this later, proceed with the deployment.

-2. Click the Get It Now button on the left, as highlighted in Fig. 6.
+2. Click the Get it now button, as shown in Fig. 4.

-Fig. 6.
-Getting the Web Add-in from Microsoft AppSource.
+Fig. 4.
+Getting the CodeTwo Signatures Add-in for Outlook from Microsoft AppSource.

 The table below shows how the add-in works depending on the signature mode in which CodeTwo Email Signatures 365 operates: